michaelmilleryoder/AO3Scraper/README.md

 # Changes
 Forked from [@radiolarian](https://github/radiolarian).
-The main change is the output format (changes largely made by [@cbogart](https://github.com/cbogart).
+The main change is the output format (changes largely made by [@cbogart](https://github.com/cbogart)).

-The optional flag `--outputdir` was added to `ao3_get_fanfics.py`, in which output directories corresponding to fandoms scraped will be saved.
+We added the optional flag `--outputdir` to `ao3_get_fanfics.py`.
+With this flag, you can specify which directory output directories will be saved in.

 # AO3Scraper